yunhaoyang234/Patch-Subspace-Learning-Autoencoder/README.md

     	  --test_validation_files_path "sidd_test_GT(REPLACE THIS WITH YOUR OWN FILE DIRECTORY)/"

 ```
-The reconstruction quality of test data evaluated by PSNR, SSIM, and UQI will be printed out, and the trained model will be saved to the current working directory.
+The denoisng quality of the SIDD Benchmark images evaluated by PSNR, SSIM, and UQI will be printed out, and the trained model will be saved to the current working directory.

 #### Zurich Raw to sRGB Experiment
 ```bash